vechiato/vechiato.github.io/content/blog/Book The Five Dysfunctions of a team.md

 ## Key Takeaways
 ### Key Takeaway 1: Trust is the Foundation
 - Explanation: Building trust requires vulnerability and openness among team members.
 It involves sharing personal histories, admitting mistakes, and being willing to ask for help.
-- Personal Reflection: This takeaway resonated with me deeply, as I realized that my reluctance to show vulnerability was hindering my team's ability to connect and collaborate.
+- Personal Reflection: This takeaway resonated with me deeply, as I realised that  reluctance to show vulnerability can hinder teams ability to connect and collaborate.
 Embracing vulnerability can transform team dynamics.
 - Quote: “Great teams do not hold back with one another.
 They admit their mistakes, their weaknesses, and their concerns without fear of reprisal.” – Patrick Lencioni (p.
 44)

 ### Key Takeaway 2: Embrace Constructive Conflict